vendia/blog/posts/2023-06-21-data-protection-compliance-with-distributed-ledger-erasure.md

 Vendia Share provides a fully compliant and easy to use data sharing solution that also provides the important properties of distributed ledgers.

+To learn more about erasure in Vendia, please see the [public documentation](https://www.vendia.com/docs/share/erasure) or [try it out](https://share.vendia.net/signup) with a free account.